omarpablo427/github-workflow-exercise/README.md

 4. At the end, make a **final**, single Pull Request to the upstream (original) repo

 ## Bonus:
+Now that you understand Git workflow better, pull down + submit some more changes to your Google Clone homework repo

 ## Before you start:
 Make sure to have GitHub Desktop installed https://desktop.github.com/